- Program Startup, Location Services, GPS

 You can adjust your rain threshold to meet your needs.
 Go to the Settings page and choose Low, Medium, or High.

 Users who are particularly sensitive to rain may want to choose “Low.”
 You will probably never be surprised by rain, even light, with this setting.
 However, this will increase the number of false alarms, or times when rain does not actually occur.

 For users who do not want to be alarmed of precipitation unless it is all but certain, the “High” setting is recommended.
 With this setting, you will receive little false alarm.
 However, the trade off is that in some instances, the amount of warning time may be decreased.

 We recommend the default “Medium” setting, which is the best balance of maximizing long range detection and minimizing false alarms.

 We provide timely radar imagery with your position plotted so you can see where precipitation is relative to you.
 Animate the radar to more clearly see trends and to also verify the RainAware forecast.

-We provide 1km visible satellite imagery with your location plotted.
+During the day, we provide 1km resolution visible satellite imagery with your location plotted.
 See clouds moving, building, forming and dissipating by animating the imagery.
 Automatically switches to infrared (IR) at night.

 See the 7-day forecast with general precipitation chances, highs, lows, etc. It’s the “old” way of doing things!
 We highlight days with precipitation green or blue.